My Story.

 Travel is movement.
 Moving from one destination to the next.

-I am constantly moving.
-I am physically moving my body in 10,000 different ways every single day.
+Constantly moving in 10,000 different ways every single day.
 From logging my (exceptionally overpacked) backpack on and off a bus, walking in 30 degree humidity, up and down a hostel stairwell.
 To explore my new surroundings and gather my bearings by walking local streets, perusing the markets and heading down to the beach.
 Then back with a recharged social battery to mingle at the hostel and watch the night turn to day by sweating out my entire body weight at the club.
 Backpacking is no joke.

 It's safe to say I was moving.